Robert Blackwell Jr.

-Robert Blackwell Jr. is a Chicago-based American businessman and “a savvy and successful entrepreneur” according to the Los Angeles Times.
-He is the founder and CEO of EKI-Digital, a technology consulting firm.
-He is the CEO of Killerspin, a manufacturer of table tennis equipment that hosts internationally televised tournaments.
-Blackwell is also a former employer of then-state Senator Barack Obama, as well as a political supporter and personal friend of Obama.
+Robert Blackwell Jr. is an American businessman based in Chicago.
+Described as "a savvy and successful entrepreneur", he is the founder and CEO of EKI-Digital, a technology consulting firm.
+He is also the CEO of Killerspin, a manufacturer of table tennis equipment that hosts internationally televised tournaments.
+Blackwell is a former employer of then-state Senator Barack Obama, as well as a political supporter and personal friend of Obama.

 Companies

 EKI-Digital

 Blackwell founded EKI-Digital in 1998.
-(EKI stands for “Electronic Knowledge Interchange”).
+(EKI stands for "Electronic Knowledge Interchange").
 His purpose was to help companies, government agencies and healthcare organizations “to streamline their business processes through technology.”

 EKI was a finalist for the Illinois Technology Association's Momentum Awards.

 Killerspin

 The Chicago Tribunes Blue Sky Vault innovation site describes Blackwell's ping pong company, Killerspin, as "a table tennis equipment and lifestyle company".
 Killerspin specializes in table tennis, running tournaments across the country and "selling its own line of equipment and apparel and DVD recordings of the competitions".

 According to Blue Sky Vault, "[Blackwell] has been playing Ping-Pong since he was a teenager, when his father bought a set for their basement".

 He founded the company in 2003.

 In the early 2000s, Killerspin hosted a ping-pong tournament that was broadcast internationally.
 It reached as many as 200 million viewers in over 150 countries.